ColasNahaboo/advent-of-code-my-solutions/go/2015/README.md

 # Advent of code challenge 2015, in GO

-Here are my solutions to the "Advent of code" challenge of 2015 implemented in bash.
+Here are my solutions to the "Advent of code" challenge of 2015 implemented in GO (aka Golang).
 See https://adventofcode.com/2015

 I am doing this to learn GO, so this must be considered as "student code".
 I am coding it to try my hand at various GO idioms, not seeking efficiency, scalability nor optimality.
 But feedback is very welcome.